hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_1/Chapter_2_Managing_OutputBoredom_versus_Chaos.md

 - When spawning pieces of you environment, make them less similar.
 If you have 3 rocks rotate them randomly, clump them together, and scale them randomly.
 - When constructing an environment out of tiles, try using nonstandard shapes instead of squares.
 IMPORTANT: Herringbone Wang tiles are a great example.
 This method is not too hard to implement.
-- When creating heightmaps or other maps with Perlin or other kinds of noise, try multiplying each pixel by several layers of other noise.
+- When creating height maps or other maps with Perlin or other kinds of noise, try multiplying each pixel by several layers of other noise.
 Which also multiplied by a scalar to adjust the other noises' intensity.
 IMPORTANT: By this way we can break the repeating patterns.
 - Spawn characters with randomized looks.
 Use props, clothing, and other accessories to make them look different.
 - Random circumstances, not random outcomes.
 Player is ok with unpredictable environment, but not with unpredictable outcomes.